sophiapoirier/destroyfx/README.md

 delay plugin, for instance).
 If your plugin does not need this, use stub-plugin below instead.

-### CoreAudioUtilityClasses/
+### AudioUnitSDK/

-Apple's CoreAudio SDK that includes the Audio Unit SDK, required for building the AU versions of our plugins.
+Apple's Audio Unit SDK, required for building the AU versions of our plugins.

 ### vstgui/